Writing & Conversations

 And Other Business Life Lessons

 Most business owners are told that suffering and grinding are the price of success.
-This is the case against that story, and a practical argument for doing fewer things better instead of more things worse.
+This is the case against that story, and a practical argument for doing fewer things better thank anyone else instead of more things good enough.
 A book about actually having the wealth and the life you started the business for.

 "A counterintuitive and, dare I say, subversive little book.
 A point of view that I sincerely hope everyone embraces."